Jim Jontz

 James Prather Jontz (December 18, 1951 – April 14, 2007) was an American politician who represented the Indiana's 5th congressional district, comprising rural north central Indiana, centering on Kokomo and Logansport.
 A Democrat, he served in the United States House of Representatives from 1987 to 1993.
 He was previously a member of the Indiana General Assembly.
-As of 2020, he was the last Democrat to represent his district in Congress.
+To date, he was the last Democrat to represent his district in Congress.

 Early life and education

-He was born in Indianapolis, Indiana in 1951.
+He was born in Indianapolis, Indiana, in 1951.
 He graduated at the age of 17 from North Central High School in Washington Township in Indianapolis.